mco-gh/mco.dev/content/post/data/wiki.md

 Because it's a centralized web resource, Wikpedia has an interesting property that the encyclopedias of my childhood could never match: it can see every page access.
 The Wikimedia Foundation, which operates and maintains Wikipedia, provides [detailed access logs](http://dumps.wikimedia.your.org/) on an hourly basis.
 This information contains an entry for every view of every article, anywhere in the world, in any language.

-The popularity of Wikipedia page views provides an interesting glimpse into what we, collectively, find interesting.
+The relative popularity of Wikipedia pages provides an interesting glimpse into what we, collectively, find interesting.
 This data is fun to work with for another reason: it's Big - there's more data in one year's access logs than in all the articles combined in every supported language!
 Wikipedia logs on the order of 250MB of access data every hour.
 That's roughly 30\*24\*250 = 180,000MB = 180GB per month, or 2.16TB per year.
-The Wikimedia foundation has been publishing this data since 2015 so the entire dataset is over 10TB.
+The Wikimedia foundation has been publishing this data since 2015 so the entire dataset is now over 10TB.

 ## Page views aren't enough

 The kind of queries I'm interested in asking are of this form: what was the most popular wikipedia page in category X over timeframe Y (and how did that popularity change over time)?
-For example, it would be interesting to see whether the major Democratic presidential candidates' Wikipedia page popularity correlates with their success in polls and primaries.
+For example, it would be interesting to see whether the major Democratic presidential candidates' Wikipedia page views correlate with their success in polls and primaries.

 But think about it -- how would you go about constructing a query of all Democratic presidential candidates?
 The simplest approach would be to simply enumerate the known candidates.
 But that immediately ties our query to the current state of the world.
 Ideally, our queries should automatically adjust their scope to incorporate the current set of pages of interest.